SalomePlatform/shaper/src/FeaturesPlugin/doc/linearCopyFeature.rst

 Input fields:

 - **Main objects** panel contains shapes to be translated.
-Shapes are selected in 3D OCC viewer or object browser;
+Shapes are selected in 3D OCC viewer or object browser; :ref:`transformation_subshapes`
 - **First direction** defines translation in the first direction:

   - **Vector of translation**  defines vector along which the object will be translated.
 Vector is edge, axis selected in 3D OCC viewer or object browser;